Last Updated on December 24, 2020 by Janet Frost

 - Pabst Mansion in Milwaukee, WI was the home of Capt Frederick Pabst a Great Lakes ship captain who married into the brewing family of Philip Best.
 This home built in 1890’s represents the Gilded Age of America and the Brewing Industry of Milwaukee.
 See my post here.

 - Hearst Castle in San Simeon, California was the opulent home of William Randolph Hearst, media tycoon of the 1930’s and 40’s.
-Learn more from our post here.

-Finding Your “Roots”/Ancestral or Heritage Travel
+Cultural or Heritage Travel

 The popular drama series Vikings on The History Channel has piqued interest in these early marauding peoples.
 Viking historic destinations include:

 Closer to home in North America, the heritage and culture of our indigenous peoples are important to acknowledge and explore in a respectful manner.
 The Southwest has many opportunities to learn about the Navajo, Hopi or Pueblo nations.
 Heard Museum in Phoenix is an extraordinary place to start.
-See my post on the Heard Museum here.